 - Popcorn bars

-If you’ve got a cool bag to hand you could also consider these suggestions:
+If you’ve got a cool bag to hand you could also consider these suggestions for travel snacks for kids:

 - Hummus or cream cheese with bread sticks or veggie sticks.